Environment banner_cropped_small.jpg

 Waste circularity

-Viterra’s operations are not a major creator of waste.
-As we operate a bulk commodity network, we use limited packaging and we maximise circularity, meaning that where possible we repurpose our waste either to energy, animal feed or soil conditioner.
-Our business model aims to prevent waste in our primary product streams and we are constantly looking for new external and internal purposes for residues and by-products of our crop processing and storage and handling activities.
+Our business model aims to prevent waste in our primary product streams, and we are constantly looking for new external and internal purposes for residues and by-products of our crop processing, storage and handling activities.

-Guided by our food and feed safety processes, superfluous or downgraded agricultural products which may originally have been intended for food purposes, may be requalified as feed.
+Guided by our food and feed safety processes, superfluous or downgraded agricultural products originally intended for food purposes may be requalified as feed.

 Read our Cookies Policy